smaolab/github.io/about.md

 ---
 layout: default
-title: About Pardone
+title: About SMAO LAB
 ---

-## Who is Paradone?
+## Who is SMAO?